Budva: History

-With the fall of Republic of Venice in 1797, Budva came under the rule of the Habsburg monarchy.
+With the fall of the Republic of Venice in 1797, Budva came under the rule of the Habsburg monarchy.
 During the Napoleonic Wars, Montenegrin forces allied with Russia took control over the city in 1806, only to relinquish the city to France in 1807.
 French rule lasted until 1813, when Budva (along with Boka Kotorska) was ceded to the Austrian Empire, which remained in control of the city for the next 100 years.

 A union of Boka Kotorska (and Budva) with Montenegro took place for a brief period (1813–1814), but from 1814 until the end of World War I in 1918, Budva remained under Austria-Hungary.
-The southernmost fortress in the Austro-Hungarian empire, Fort Kosmač, was constructed nearby to guard the road from Budva to Cetinje.
-After the war, the Serbian army entered Budva after it was abandoned by Austrian forces and it came under the Kingdom of Yugoslavia.
+The southernmost fortress in the Austro-Hungarian Empire, Fort Kosmač, was constructed nearby to guard the road from Budva to Cetinje.
+After the war, the Serbian army entered Budva after it was abandoned by Austrian forces, and it came under the Kingdom of Yugoslavia.

 In 1941, with the beginning of World War II, Budva was annexed by the Kingdom of Italy.
-Budva was finally liberated from Axis rule on 22 November 1944 and incorporated in the Socialist Republic of Montenegro (which was a part of the Socialist Federal Republic of Yugoslavia).
+Budva was finally liberated from Axis rule on 22 November 1944 and incorporated into the Socialist Republic of Montenegro (which was a part of the Socialist Federal Republic of Yugoslavia).

 A catastrophic earthquake struck Budva on 15 April 1979.
-Much of old town was devastated, but today there is little evidence of the catastrophe – almost all the buildings were restored to their original form.
+Much of the old town was devastated, but today there is little evidence of the catastrophe – almost all the buildings were restored to their original form.

 Montenegro became an independent country in 2006, with Budva as its primary tourist destination.

-Local government
+In 2022, the city became the center of Ukrainian, Russian, and Turkish immigrants in Montenegro after the Russian invasion of Ukraine, resulting in a sharp population increase.

-The municipal parliament consists of 33 deputies elected directly for a four-year term.
+City Assembly (2024–2028)

 Mayor

-Mayor of Budva is the head of the town and Municipality of Budva.
-He acts on behalf of the Town, and performs an executive function in the Municipality Budva.
-Current mayor is Milo Božović, member of the Democratic Front.
+The Mayor of Budva is the head of the town and Municipality of Budva.
+He acts on behalf of the Town, and performs an executive function in the Municipality of Budva.
+The current mayor is Nikola Jovanović.

-List of Mayors since Montenegrin independence (2006-present):
+List of Mayors since Montenegrin independence (2006–present):